MCR Programme proves pivotal in supporting Jack to turn things around.

-One of Aberdeenshire’s young people and his volunteer mentor shared how their dedicated, weekly sessions have made a life-changing impact.
+One of Inverurie Academy’s young people and his volunteer mentor shared how their dedicated, weekly sessions have made a life-changing impact.

-After receiving the offer from his guidance teacher to become part of the MCR Programme, Jack decided to get involved and was grateful; he describes his behaviour at the time as having been “pretty bad.”
+After his guidance teacher recommended him to the programme, Jack decided to get involved.
+He describes his behaviour at the time as having been “pretty bad.”